blakelead/nsinjector/README.md

 ```

 - `namespaces`:  a list of namespace names or regex
+- `excludedNamespaces`: a list of namespace names or regex to be excluded
 - `resources`: a list of any Kubernetes resources

 ## Contributing